lorena-santi/lorena-santi/README.md

 ---

 ## 📫 **Let's Connect!**
 Feel free to explore my repositories and projects.
-If you're interested in exchanging ideas, don’t hesitate to reach out!
+If you're interested in exchanging ideas, don't hesitate to reach out!

 We can communicate in:
 🇧🇷 **Portuguese** | 🇺🇸 **English** | 🇪🇸 **Spanish**